Predeterminism

-Predeterminism is the philosophy that all events of history, past, present and future, have been already decided or are already known (by God, fate, or some other force), including human actions.
+Predeterminism is the philosophy that all events of history, past, present and future, have already been decided or are already known (by God, fate, or some other force), including human actions.

 Predeterminism is closely related to determinism.
 The concept of predeterminism is often argued by invoking causal determinism, implying that there is an unbroken chain of prior occurrences stretching back to infinity.
 In the case of predeterminism, this chain of events has been pre-established, and human actions cannot interfere with the outcomes of this pre-established chain.
 Predeterminism can be used to mean such pre-established causal determinism, in which case it is categorised as a specific type of determinism.
 It can also be used interchangeably with causal determinism—in the context of its capacity to determine future events.
 Despite this, predeterminism is often considered as independent of causal determinism.
 The term predeterminism is also frequently used in the context of biology and heredity, in which case it represents a form of biological determinism.